John Flaxman: Wedgwood

-From 1775 he was employed by the potter Josiah Wedgwood and his partner Bentley, for whom his father had also done some work, modelling reliefs for use on the company's jasperware and basaltware.
+From 1775 he was employed by the potter Josiah Wedgwood and his partner Thomas Bentley, for whom his father had also done some work, modelling reliefs for use on the company's jasperware and basaltware.
 The usual procedure was to model the reliefs in wax on slate or glass grounds before they cast for production.
-D'Hancarville's engravings of Sir William Hamilton's collection of ancient Greek vases were an important influence on his work.
+Pierre-François Hugues d'Hancarville's engravings of Sir William Hamilton's collection of ancient Greek vases were an important influence on his work.

 His designs included the Apotheosis of Homer (1778), later used for a vase; Hercules in the Garden of Hesperides (1785); a large range of small bas-reliefs of which The Dancing Hours (1776–8) proved especially popular; library busts, portrait medallions, and a chess set.

 Early sculptural work

 By 1780 Flaxman had also begun to earn money by sculpting grave monuments.
 His early memorials included those to Thomas Chatterton in the church of St Mary Redcliffe in Bristol (1780), Mrs Morley in Gloucester Cathedral (1784), and the Rev. Thomas and Mrs Margaret Ball in Chichester Cathedral (1785).
 During the rest of Flaxman's career memorial bas-reliefs of this type made up the bulk of his output, and are to be found in many churches throughout England.
-One example, the monument to George Steevens, originally in St Matthais Old Church, is now in the Fitzwilliam Museum, Cambridge.
+One example, the monument to George Steevens, originally in St Matthias Old Church, is now in the Fitzwilliam Museum, Cambridge.
 His best monumental work was admired for its pathos and simplicity, and for the combination of a truly Greek instinct for rhythmical design and composition with a spirit of domestic tenderness and innocence.

 Marriage

 In 1782, aged 27, Flaxman married Anne ("Nancy") Denman, who was to assist him throughout his career.
 She was well-educated, and a devoted companion.
 They set up house in Wardour Street, and usually spent their summer holidays as guests of the poet William Hayley, at Eartham in Sussex.
 Flaxman took a shine to the Denman family, particularly Nancy's younger sister Maria, whom he trained as a sculptor, and to whom he left a great deal in his will.
-He alsio employed Nancy's sister Thomas Denman in his studio and it was Denman who completed the various unfinished sculptures in Flaxman's studio after his death.
+He also employed Nancy's brother Thomas Denman in his studio and it was Denman who completed the various unfinished sculptures in Flaxman's studio after his death.
 Flaxman's portrait of Maria is held in the Soane Museum.